WillFatty/tidal-sync/README.md

 | `WS_SERVER` | `https://tidalsyncapi.hexium.cc` | Base URL of the TidalSync API/WebSocket server (no path) |
 | `PORT` | Next default | Port for `next start` |

-## Plugin setup (TidaLuna)
+## Plugin setup (separate repo)

+The client is **not** in this repository.
+It ships from **[WillFatty/luna-plugins](https://github.com/WillFatty/luna-plugins)** as a TidaLuna store package.

 1. Install [TidaLuna](https://github.com/Inrixia/TidaLuna) for TIDAL Desktop.
-2. In TidaLuna: **Settings → Plugin Store**, add:
+2. In TidaLuna: **Settings → Plugin Store**, add the store URL from luna-plugins releases:
    ```
    https://github.com/WillFatty/luna-plugins/releases/download/latest/store.json
    ```
 3. Search for **TidalSync** and install it.
 4. Enable the plugin under **Plugins**.
-5. In TidalSync settings, set the server URL (hosted example: `https://tidalsyncapi.hexium.cc/`) or point it at your own server.
+5. In TidalSync settings, set the server URL (hosted example: `https://tidalsyncapi.hexium.cc/`) or point it at an instance of **this** server.
 6. Optionally set a **Display Name**.
 7. Click the **link icon** in the playbar to create or join a room.

+For plugin source, issues, and releases, use [luna-plugins](https://github.com/WillFatty/luna-plugins).
+For server/dashboard issues, use this repo.

 The dashboard’s **Install Plugin** button walks through the same steps.